akhfhid/akhfhid/README.md

 <h2 align="center">Hey there!</h2>
 Affan here!
-I'm a Network Engineer, Cloud Engineer, Cyber Security specialist, and Software Engineer from Indonesia.
+I'm a Cloud Engineer, Cyber Security specialist, and Software Engineer from Indonesia.
 I work with Javascript, Python, and PHP, specializing in server management, Virtual Machine, and backend development.

 I don't have anything special, but I hope to be able to change that in the future.